JoseMCabreraT/Java-Project/README.md

 # Java-Project
-An unfinished java software which simulates a soccer tournament.
+Java software which simulates a soccer tournament.
+This program is unfinished.